postindustria-tech/device-detection-php/readme.md

 ## Examples

 **Note: Examples run on Linux and macOS.
-Windows environment is not explicitly supported as it is a rare choice for PHP.**
+We don't test on Windows environments as it is a rare choice for PHP.**

 To run the examples, you will need PHP and composer installed.
 Once these are available, install (or update) the dependencies required by the examples.